Mauser83/Mauser83/README.md

 # 👋 Hi, I'm Mauno Elo!

-I'm a motivated and curious software developer from Laitila, Finland, with a background in logistics and a growing passion for full stack development.
-I enjoy solving problems, learning new technologies, and exploring how artificial intelligence can enhance software.
+I'm a motivated and curious software developer from Finland with a strong interest in full stack development and artificial intelligence.
+I enjoy solving real-world problems with clean code and thoughtful design.

+I come from a background in logistics and warehouse operations, which has taught me responsibility, attention to detail, and working under pressure — all of which I now apply in software development.

 ## 🔧 My Skills & Tools